 - Project Manager

-For graduates willing to go the corporate route, a career in marketing can be extremely lucrative.
+For graduates willing to go the corporate route, a career in marketing can be very lucrative.
 History degree jobs in marketing can be found at large corporations and tiny boutique firms.
-Either way, these history majors will enjoy big paychecks and the chance to use some of their academic skills.
+These history majors will enjoy big paychecks and the chance to use some of their academic skills.
 Marketing success requires a carefully researched understanding of the target audience, and history majors excel at careful research.

-Lawyers need sharp writing skills, strong rhetorical abilities and a willingness to scour documents for tiny details.
 Most history graduates fit that description perfectly.
-Because studying history involves a massive amount of reading primary documents and writing about them, it’s one of the best degrees for lawyers.
+Studying history involves a massive amount of reading primary documents and writing about them.
+It’s one of the best degrees for lawyers.
 Law schools think so too.
-According to the Law School Admission Council, history majors have one of the highest admission rates out of all applicants — 86 percent of law school applicants with a history degree were accepted in 2016.
+According to the Law School Admission Council, history majors have one of the highest admission rates out of all applicants.
+86 percent of law school applicants with a history degree were accepted in 2016.

 While it’s rare for professional historians to pull in a six-figure income, they still command a respectable middle-class salary.
-For history majors who want to stick close to their academic roots, working for a museum, archive or university as a historian is a smart move.
-These roles typically require an M.A. in history; more elite roles can demand employees with doctoral degrees.
-Historians conduct research, publish their findings and help the public understand the importance of the past.
+For history majors who want to stick close to their academic roots, they can work as a historian at:

 5. Project Management

 There’s no such thing as a degree in program management.
 That means hiring managers for these positions are open to applicants from many academic backgrounds.
 History majors can turn their long nights in the library into a high-paying job by pursuing this route.
 Project managers must be highly organized and capable of motivating others to keep projects on track.
 They can work at non-profits or Fortune 500 corporations.
 An internship, senior thesis or leadership role in an on-campus group can help demonstrate project management skills for history majors.